Textbook: For this material we'll talk about this week, relevant sections include Chapter 2 (2.1-2.16, and 2.30) and Chapter 3.

 Your sixth image assignment is due next week.
 You've got a choice this week: either this image 1 or image 2.
 As usual, here is the blank form to sketch on.
 HINT 1: The orangish coloring is on image 1 is just a surficial stain.
 Ignore.
 HINT 2: Here is a zoomed out image for showing a bigger view of the outcrop for image 2.

-Work on your Mecca Hills mapping project this week.
-The finished posters will be due on Tuesday of Week 8.
+Lab this week: Work on your Mecca Hills mapping project this week.
+The finished posters will be due during Week 8.

 Lab for next week: the second round of SAF talks.
 Here's the form you need to complete and bring to lab.